The next Municipal Election is Monday, October 26, 2026.

 You must file in person at 300 Dufferin Ave in the Election Office on the Second Floor of City Hall.

-You will also need to pay the nomination fee and provide identification.
+You will need to pay the nomination fee and provide identification.
 You are also required to swear an oath at our office.
 You must complete the following forms:

 Nomination papers are also available at the Elections Office on the Second Floor of City Hall at 300 Dufferin Ave.